Enter before 15 October!

 As a company or water specialist, the BlueArk Challenge residency programme offers you the following services for a maximum of three months and up to a financial envelope of CHF 50,000:

-- Privileged access to the infrastructure and data related to water in the Val de Bagnes area, in order to test your solution in real-life conditions, in an alpine environment
+- Privileged access to infrastructure and data related to water in the Val de Bagnes area, so you can test your solution in real-life conditions in an alpine environment

-- Minimum cash amount of CHF 10,000 to finance the initial technical elements or the costs related to your installation
+- A minimum cash grant of CHF 10,000 to finance the initial technical elements or costs related to your installation

-- Direct feedback from an initial client (the municipality of Val de Bagnes and its ALTIS water management department)
+- Direct feedback from a first customer (the municipality of Val de Bagnes and its water management service ALTIS)

 - Logistical infrastructure (offices and accommodation) so that you or your team can set up and work as close as possible to the Val de Bagnes water networks

-- Tailored support to deploy your solution and seek additional funding
+- Tailor-made support to roll out your solution and seek additional funding

-- Network of specialists in the field of water to complete the technical or economic aspects of your innovative solution.
+- A network of water specialists to complement the technical or economic aspects of your innovative solution.

 how?